zmycjx520/hello-world/README.md

 # hello-world
-m a new who learning the code and,
+I'm a new who learning the code and,
 I know I need something change！